wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 There are two ways to add images to a project:

-- **Drag-and-drop (recommended for Web projects)**: Drag-and-drop an image file from your local computer directly into a Markdown file.
+- **Drag-and-drop**: Drag-and-drop an image file from your local computer directly into a Markdown file.
 The image will be stored in Stoplight and respect [project permissions](../2.-workspaces/l.project-access.md).
 You must have **Editor** permissions or higher to drag-and-drop images onto Markdown files.
-This is supported for both Web and Git projects.
-- **Import File/Add Image (recommended for Git projects)**: Select the **Add** (+) icon at the top of the left panel, and then select **Import File** or **Image**.
+- **Import File/Add Image**: Select the **Add** (+) icon at the top of the left panel, and then select **Import File** or **Image**.
 Use this method if tracking changes to images is important to you or if the image is shared with another publishing tool.
-This is only supported for Git projects.

 You can add multiple images to any documentation file.
 Supported image formats include: **JPEG,** **JPG**, **PNG**, and **GIF**.